 Exercise is good without a doubt.
 But too much workout won’t do you any good.
 After an intense exercise, our body needs to recover and refuel.
 Studies show that our muscles require anywhere from 24 to 72 hours to recuperate.
 If we still feel sore, it is all right to pass the 72-hour mark.
 What matters is that we get enough rest.
 Quality sleep can do the trick.
 It is also important to get hydrated, perform a light exercise, and eat a healthy meal every day.
 You will feel the benefits after a while.

 Hormonal imbalance goes beyond affecting a good level of cortisol and epinephrine in the body.
 It also affects our normal hunger or satiety processes.
 Usually, increased exercise boosts hunger.
 Unfortunately, the overtraining syndrome can do the opposite and result in anorexia.
 Anorexia is defined as an eating disorder caused by a low body weight, distorted perception of weight, and fear of gaining a pound.
 Physical symptoms are insomnia, drastic weight loss, dizziness, dehydration, low blood pressure, yellowish skin, and more.
 Emotional symptoms include excessive exercise, food intake restriction, skipping meals, social withdrawal, irritability, etc. Consult a medical professional if you suffer from anorexia!
+Eating disorder treatment can also be done using therapies such as hypnotherapy, which might help anorexics return to a state of health and wellness by rebalancing the digestive system and gut.

 A Decline in Athletic Performance